 Soft robotics are all the rage after the unveiling of the super-kawaii silicone octobot, and each new android incarnation out of Japan seems smarter and closer to the real deal.
 With experimentation into robotics advancing ever further, we’re getting to a point where robots we can naturally relate to don’t seem quite so sci-fi any more.
-And now, what with the first trailers for the live-action Ghost in the Shell out and about, we’ve been thinking about our favourite cyber-guys and gals in anime; the ones that could someday be a reality, and the ones that take us away from it all when the demons of tech progression get a bit too real.
+And now, what with Hollywood’s live-action Ghost in the Shell, we’ve been thinking about our favourite cyber-guys and gals in anime; the ones that could someday be a reality, and the ones that take us away from it all when the demons of tech progression get a bit too real.
 Obviously, one in particular was already on our minds…

 Motoko Kusanagi – Ghost in the Shell

 Yes, it’s the indirect focus of anime lovers’ attentions, since our first glitchy look at DreamWorks’ version beyond snapshots arrived in our timelines.
 But we don’t think she’d be too bothered by the social media storm.
 She’s far too cool to get caught up in such trivialities, and there’s always another mission that deserves her attention more.
 We love the original Major’s focus and devotion to her work, but also that we get to see more of her humanity in ARISE.
 As time and technology move forward, it seems her creators and viewers alike can empathise with her love and self-doubt for a world where data, hardware and humankind are becoming more closely entwined, yet cast further adrift.